mkuehne-git/necklace-splitting/README.md

 ![necklace-octants-removed](./src/images/necklace-octants.png)

-## Proof of Borsuk-Ulam Theorem
+## Proof of Borsuk-Ulam theorem

 Starting at [6:19](https://youtu.be/yuVqxCSsE7c?t=379) the video starts explaining why the [Borsuk–Ulam theorem](https://en.wikipedia.org/wiki/Borsuk%E2%80%93Ulam_theorem) is true.

-Be f(x) a continous function, that maps the surface of the sphere to the 2-D plane, then all we need to do is looking for the zeroes of a function g(x) = f(x) - f(-x).
+Let f(x) be the continous function, that maps the surface of the sphere to the 2D plane, then all we need to do is looking for the zeroes of a function g(x) = f(x) - f(-x).
 Since x and -x are antipodal points on the sphere, it is sufficient to show, that g(x) must have at least one zero.

-With enabling the option *View/Sphere/Borsuk-Ulam* a 3-D shape of g is shown instead of the sphere.
-The z-ordinate of g(x) equals the z-ordinate of x.
+The function g(x) is symmetrical to the origin.

+If you calculate g(x) for a circle line around the sphere in the xy plane, the image of g(x) forms a continous, closed loop surrounding the origin.
+Now if the circle line is moved along the z-axis towards one pole the loop around the origin created by g(x) degenerates into a single point.
+Since this transformation is continous, the loop must cross the origin at some point during that movement.

+The option ***View/Sphere/Borsuk-Ulam*** visualizes the 3D shape, that results from the moving image of g(x).

 > **Note**: This is currently work in progress